 An Annual General Meeting (AGM) must be held within a certain time period after the end of the financial year.
 The AGM approves the company's annual accounts, including any distribution of profits.
 The AGM decides on election and dismissal of individual directors of the Board.
 The remuneration to the directors of the Board is to be approved by the AGM, which also appoints the company's statutory auditors.
+The AGM also votes either in binding or advisory manner on the remuneration policy and remuneration report.

 A decision by the General Meeting is also required regarding, i.a. mergers and demergers of the company, amendments of the company's Articles of Association and alterations of the company's share capital.
 Some decisions may also be taken by the Board if authorised by the General Meeting, for example, issues of new shares, convertibles or warrants and buy-back of own shares.
-In some of the countries, incentive programs for the management must be approved by the General Meeting.

-2. SHARES WITH MULTIPLE VOTING RIGHTS
+SHARES WITH MULTIPLE VOTING RIGHTS

 Shares with multiple voting rights are permitted, within clearly defined limits set in the companies acts.
-This is the most frequently used ownership control enhancing mechanism (CEM) primarily in Sweden but to some degree also in Denmark and Finland.
+This is the most frequently used ownership control enhancing mechanism (CEM) primarily in Sweden but to some degree also in Denmark, Finland and Iceland.
+Multiple voting rights are not common in companies listed at the Oslo Stock Exchange, and the Norwegian Corporate Governance Code recommends against limitations on voting rights.
 Other forms of CEMs are not commonly used in Nordic listed companies, except for ceilings on voting rights or ownership in Denmark.

 The freedom of contract is balanced by strict disclosure requirements and minority rights.
-The use of shares with multiple voting rights and other CEMs has to be fully disclosed to the shareholders and the market.
+The use of shares with multiple voting rights and other CEMs must be fully disclosed to the shareholders and the market.

-3. STRONG MINORITY PROTECTION
+EFFECTIVE MINORITY PROTECTION